 Wetlands on S229 W of Kaba, 26 July

 Biesikuduke Cun, 26 July

 Burqin Magic Forest, 26 July

-Jan-Erik and I wrapped up Xinjiang 2017 with two days in the Altai Mountains at Kanasi Park followed by a long drive south across the Jungar Basin to Urumqi.
+Jan-Erik and I wrapped up the Xinjiang expedition with two days in the Altai Mountains at Kanasi Park followed by a long drive south across the Jungar Basin to Urumqi.

 Kanasi yielded “European” species whose ranges in China extend only into Altai.
 Among them were breeding Siberian Chiffchaff Phylloscopus collybita tristis near our hotel and breeding Ortolan Bunting Emberiza hortulana found along our long mountain walk.
 Willow Tit Poecile montanus baicalensis also made here its only appearance on our trip list, and we had an unexpected encounter with Eurasian Siskin Spinus spinus.